 Further, in stage 6, the company likely has a process in place for tracking user experience quality throughout design projects and across releases.
 Upper management monitors these quality indicators just like they do other business indicators, and projects with sick designs are cured before they reach customers.

 Finally, iterative design is more common at this stage because the company realizes that it can't achieve the best interface quality in one round of usability fixes.
 Much better results come from gradually refining a series of designs — from early paper prototypes to the final implementation — and testing them at each step.

-While still not lavish, the usability budget at stage 6 is large enough that key projects receive sufficient resources to conduct a range of user research.
+While still not lavish, the UX budget at stage 6 is large enough that key projects receive sufficient resources to conduct a range of user research.
 The very fact that projects are prioritized according to the business value of their user experience is yet another sign of this maturity level.
-Finally, even projects that don't get a lot of usability resources go through at least some form of usability review before they're approved for release.
+Finally, even projects that don't get a lot of UX resources go through at least some form of design review before they're approved for release.

 Stage 7: Integrated User-Centered Design

 At stage 6, the company starts doing field studies.
 At stage 7, this form of very early user research becomes more prominent.
 Each development lifecycle step at maturity level 7 is infused with user data, including the project definition itself and the requirements phase.